joealden/corum-docs/src/analysis/4-analysis/6-hardwareSoftware.md

 ### Hardware

-As mentioned in the section talking about the projects limitations, Corum will be actively made compatible with mobile devices (Such as tablets and smartphones), as it is currently only a prototype version.
+As mentioned in the section talking about the projects limitations, Corum will not be actively made compatible with mobile devices (Such as tablets and smartphones), as it is currently only a prototype version.
 In the future, Corum could be made to work on mobile devices as well.
 For this reason, it is